obiwanconobi/PITS/README.md

 ## Long way down the Road-map

-- Mobile app for approving tickets
+- Mobile app for admin approval of tickets, i.e. for application installs

 - Remote Desktop for Windows machines